vrmeet/thexr/DO_THIS_NEXT.md

+QA: if a person grabs and object then disconnects, what happens to the object?

 1. ensure we're patching components on upsert: is a component_upsert a patch or a put on the component?  should always do a patch... values are never removed but we don't have to pass the whole component value
-2. add delete_components to the ISystem
-3. add components list to ISystem
-4. modify synergizer to choose the systems to process an upsert, : say an upsert components comes with 3 components: parent, position, rotation
+4. modify synergizer to choose the systems to process an upsert by system name matching the component name
-- which system can handle this?  if we loop them them all.
-- or... name the system the same as the component
+5. though other systems can listen just as well, but they need to register their own listeners....

 future:
   - in microphone picking, display microphone testing levels